 You can use the explainer element to provide a large amount of text without cluttering up the form.
-For more information about showing text in IEG forms, see explainer, hint-text, and help-text.
+For more information, see explainer, hint-text, and help-text.

 In your IEG script, add the explainer element to any cluster, question-page, or relationship-page element.